isomerpages/moe-montfortsec/_montfort-community/Other Information/Non Financial Information.md

-**Programs/Activities:**
+**Programs/Activities:**&nbsp;

 Underlying Montfort Secondary School's teaching and learning approach is the belief that boys learn better when we adopt Boy-Centric Teaching (BCT) strategies.
 Translated into classroom delivery, this would mean that teachers now incorporate novelty, movement and relevance into their lessons.
-The Applied Learning Programme (ALP) in Information Systems Technology & Design aims to provide our students with foundational skills in this frontier learning domain.
+The Applied Learning Programme (ALP) in Information Systems Technology &amp; Design aims to provide our students with foundational skills in this frontier learning domain.&nbsp;

-The development of leadership and character is another vital part of our Montfortian Education.
-We do this through our flagship Montfortian Values Plus (MVP) programme and supported by a tiered Values-in-Action Programme for our boys from Sec 1 to 5.
+The development of leadership and character is another vital part of our Montfortian Education.&nbsp; We do this through our flagship Montfortian Values Plus (MVP) programme and supported by a tiered Values-in-Action Programme for our boys from Sec 1 to 5.&nbsp;

-Our Learning for Life Programme (LLP) is centred on Leadership Development through Sports (Badminton, Softball, Football, Wushu, Rugby & Basketball) & Outdoor Education, where our boys hone their leadership skills through various class, CCA and community projects.
+Our Learning for Life Programme (LLP) is centred on Leadership Development through Sports (Badminton, Softball, Football, Wushu, Rugby &amp; Basketball) &amp; Outdoor Education, where our boys hone their leadership skills through various class, CCA and community projects.&nbsp;

-For our Catholic boys, the programmes catered for them include Religious and Moral Education lessons and regular Eucharistic celebrations.
-The school also provides opportunities for the students to appreciate the Arts through our 3 "E" Approach (Exposure, Expression & Excellence).
+For our Catholic boys, the programmes catered for them include Religious and Moral Education lessons and regular Eucharistic celebrations.&nbsp; The school also provides opportunities for the students to appreciate the Arts through our 3 "E" Approach (Exposure, Expression &amp; Excellence).

 **Board Members :**